 Then the flag displays as follows.

-Only the person who started the Co-edit, or an FYI administrator can finish Co-editing.
+Only the person who started the Co-Edit, or an FYI Admin can finish Co-Editing.

 - Select the document in a list.

 If you need to make the document Co-Edit again, you can do so at any time.

 As well as any changes to the filing details, the Activity section in the drawer shows the audit trail of who Co-Edited the document and when the Co-Edit started and was finished,

 When the document is Co-Edited, a new version is added to the Versions section in the drawer.

 When a document is marked “Finish Co-Editing", the updated document is added as a new version in FYI.
 This automatically creates the audit trail and, if needed, allows you to restore earlier versions.